Aliases for POLR1C Gene

 GeneCards Summary for POLR1C Gene

 POLR1C (Polymerase (RNA) I Polypeptide C, 30kDa) is a Protein Coding gene.
-Diseases associated with POLR1C include treacher collins syndrome 3 and polr1c-related treacher collins syndrome.
-Among its related pathways are Epstein-Barr virus infection and Metabolism.
-GO annotations related to this gene include protein dimerization activity and RNA polymerase I activity.
+Diseases associated with POLR1C include polr1c-related treacher collins syndrome and treacher collins syndrome 3.
+Among its related pathways are Immune System and Epstein-Barr virus infection.
+GO annotations related to this gene include protein dimerization activity and RNA polymerase III activity.

 UniProtKB/Swiss-Prot for POLR1C Gene